-I see this question asked a lot in camping groups, “We’re going camping, what do I need to pack?”
+I see this question asked a lot in camping groups, “We’re going on our first family camping trip, what do I need to pack?”

-When you’re new to camping, it can be intimidating trying to figure out what to pack for car camping.
-The basic answer is food, shelter and sleeping gear (sleeping bags and sleeping pads), but the long answer depends on what kind of camping you like doing.
-We recommend going back to the basics for your first car camping experience.
+When you’re new to camping, it can be intimidating trying to figure out what to pack for tent camping.
+The basic answer is food, shelter and sleeping gear (sleeping bags and sleeping pads).
+The long answer depends on what kind of camping you like doing.

-“We just bought a tent, what are the car camping essentials we need to buy?”
+The other question is: “We just bought a tent, what are the tent camping essentials we need to buy?”

-We have the free, printable car camping checklist PDF, here:
+We have the free, printable tent camping checklist PDF, here:

 For reference, when we talk about “car camping” we mean driving to a camping site and pitching a tent.
 We do not mean actually sleeping in your car, which seems to be taking over the definition of car camping.